-Audit Committee Financial Expert.We do not have a standing audit committee.
+Audit Committee Financial Expert.
+We do not have a standing audit committee.
 The functions of the Audit Committee are currently assumed by our board of directors.
 Robert Summers, a member on our board of directors, is responsible for the duties of an audit committee "financial expert."
 It is unlikely that we would be able to attract an independent financial expert to serve on our board of directors at this stage of our development.
-In order to entice such a director to join our board of directors' errors and omission liability insurance and provide some form of meaningful compensation to such a director; both of which we are unable to afford at this time.
+In order to entice such a director to join our board of directors, we would probably need to acquire directors' errors and omission liability insurance and provide some form of meaningful compensation to such a director; both of which we are unable to afford at this time.